PabloMatMar/PokeApp-React/README.md

 ### `netlify deploy --prod`

 Deploys the app in the prod url, so it's available.
+The command will require you:
+-Choice "Link this directory
-The command will require you to include the directory in which the app's build is in.
+ to an existing site" and choice again "poke-app-pablo" -Include the directory in which the app's build is in.
 In this case, the directory is ./build.